Published Date: 01/04/20

 Search Engine Optimization

 SEO’s role is to get you ranked highly.
 Google and other search engines use complicated, undisclosed algorithms to determine your ranking.
 They use technology to periodically crawl your website and review the content.
-While major companies invest tens of thousands of dollars into SEO monthly, there are some free and inexpensive ways to boost your ranking.
+While major companies invest tens of thousands of dollars into SEO monthly, there are some free and inexpensive ways to boost the ranking of your daycare or preschool website.
 The first thing you need to do is ensure your meta tags are set up correctly.
 Meta tags are descriptions of page content that only appear in your code.
 The next thing you can do is ensure your site’s content incorporates the keywords you want to rank for.
-Third, ensure your content is high-quality, well-written, and relevant to your audience.
+Third, ensure your daycare or preschool website has high-quality, well-written, relevant content for your audience.
 Fourth, create engaging blogs for your website.
 Google specifically looks for websites whose content is continually refreshed.
 Lastly, while Wix and Squarespace automatically submit your sitemap to Google once your website is published, you may need to manually resubmit it when you make updates.

 Tip: Never post your blog in more than one place - Google views that as plagiarism, even though you’re the author.
 This will hurt your SEO.
 If you want to share your content on other pages, write a summary of your blog and post the link.

-Creating an engaging, high-quality website can help attract the right families and position you as a leader in your market.
+Creating an engaging, high-quality daycare or preschool website can help attract the right families and position you as a leader in your market.
 If you need help with web development or SEO, drop us a line.
 Paper Pinecone offers comprehensive marketing services to ensure your daycare or preschool stays full.

 Paper Pinecone is a thought leader in Early Childhood Education and a marketplace for parents to find the best daycare and preschool programs in their area.
 Parents search thousands of providers at no cost and providers always list free.
 Get started today.